-Image Targets represent images that the Vuforia SDK can detect and track.
-Unlike traditional fiducial markers, data matrix codes and QR codes, Image Targets do not need special black and white regions or codes to be recognized.
-The SDK detects and tracks the features that are naturally found in the image itself by comparing these natural features against a known target resource database.
-Once the Image Target is detected, the SDK will track the image as long as it is at least partially in the camera’s field of view.
+Image Targets represent images that Vuforia Engine can detect and track.
+Unlike traditional fiducial markers, data matrix codes, and QR codes, Image Targets do not need special black and white regions or codes to be recognized.
+The Engine detects and tracks the features that are naturally found in the image itself by comparing these natural features against a known target resource database.
+Once the Image Target is detected, Vuforia Engine will track the image as long as it is at least partially in the camera’s field of view.

 Image targets can be created with the Vuforia Target Manager using JPG or PNG images in RGB or grayscale.
 The size of the input images must 2 MB or less.
 Features extracted from these images are stored in a database, which can then be downloaded and packaged together with the application.
-The database can then be used by Vuforia for run time comparisons.
+The database can then be used by Vuforia Engine for runtime comparisons.

-Image Targets should be viewed under moderately bright and diffuse lighting.
+Image Targets should be viewed under moderately bright and diffused lighting.
 The surface of the image should be evenly lit.

 Working with Image Targets